2.1. معالجة البيانات¶ Open the notebook in Colab

 In the above section, we saw how to perform elementwise operations on

-s of the same shape.
+two ndarrays of the same shape.
 Under certain conditions, even

 when shapes differ, we can still perform elementwise operations by